ixaxaar/monoid.space/src/Types/introduction.md

 ## Foundations of Mathematics

-Mathematics requires rigorous foundations (what are mathematical foundations?? like what do they even contain / mean etc??) to ensure the validity of proofs and prevent paradoxes (what?!?!?!?).
-Over the past century, two main foundational systems have emerged:

-1. Set Theory (specifically Zermelo-Fraenkel Set Theory with Choice, ZFC)
-2. Type Theory (in various forms including Martin-Löf Type Theory and Calculus of Constructions)
+At the very base of mathematics, we have the concept of sets, which are collections of objects.
+Set theory provides a formal language for defining and manipulating these collections.
+Set theory forms the programming language of mathematics, allowing us to express mathematical concepts and operations in a precise and unambiguous way.
+All mathematical structures can be built from sets, and all machinery operating on these structures can be expressed in terms of set operations.
+Mathematics is built on a foundation of axioms and rules that define the basic concepts and operations used in mathematical reasoning.
+These foundations provide a framework for proving theorems and establishing the validity of mathematical results.

+Set theory, however, is not the only foundational system for mathematics.
+Over the past century, another foundational system has emerged: type theory.
+Type theory is a formal system that classifies mathematical objects by their types and specifies valid operations on these objects.
+In type theory, every mathematical object has a type, and types serve multiple roles, such as classifying objects, specifying operations, catching errors, and representing propositions.
+Type theory provides a different perspective on mathematics, emphasizing the structure of mathematical objects and the relationships between them.

-While both can serve as foundations, they approach mathematics in fundamentally different ways.
-Lean is based on type theory, specifically the Calculus of Inductive Constructions (CIC) with some extensions.
+While both set theory and type theory can serve as foundations for mathematics, they approach mathematical reasoning in fundamentally different ways.
+Lean, like several other modern proof assistants, is based on type theory - specifically, a version of the Calculus of Inductive Constructions (CIC) with various extensions.
+This choice enables Lean to provide powerful tools for both mathematical reasoning and computation.

 ## Set Theory Fundamentals